 In 2010 another “Meet the Expert” Breakfast Meeting was held on Wednesday 26th May with Professor David Zee as our guest.
 Tim Matthews and Mike Burdon joining David as discussants.
 Cases were presented of Progressive Supranuclear Palsy and a cavernous sinus syndrome misdiagnosed as Duane syndrome.
 Once again well over 200 delegates attended this breakfast session.

-For the future we are planning to set up a number of committees to deal with the planning of the annual meeting and also with the development of research, training and service provision.
+For the future please see ‘Events & Meetings’.
+In addition we have set up a committee to deal with the planning of the annual meeting and also with the development of research, training and service provision.

 It is clear that there is considerable and continuing demand from both Neurologists and Ophthalmologists for a National organisation committed to research and continuing professional development in Neuro-ophthalmology.